Maria Gagliano

 How I Work with Authors

 I offer the full spectrum of editorial support, from helping you level-up a manuscript you’ve already drafted to ghostwriting the whole book for you.
-Here’s a breakdown of what my collaborations typically look like.
+When working with publishers and corporate clients as a project director, my role usually involves wrangling a million moving parts to create an outstanding book we’re all proud to hold in our hands.

 Developmental Editing